-You're likely to start by seeing your family doctor or a general practitioner.
+You're likely to start by seeing your primary care doctor.
 However, in some cases when you call to set up an appointment, you may be referred immediately to an infectious diseases specialist.

 Here's information to help you prepare for your appointment.

 - List your symptoms, including any that may seem unrelated to the reason for which you scheduled the appointment.

 - Write down key personal information, especially recent activities, such as hunting or gardening or traveling to tick-infested areas.

 - Take a list of all medications, vitamins or supplements you're taking.

 - Write down questions to ask your doctor.